-- It was Morarji Desai’s Government that became the first to the lose the No Confidence Motion.
+- It was Morarji Desai’s Government that became the first to lose the No Confidence Motion.
 The No Confidence Motion was moved twice against his Government in the Lok Sabha.
-It was saved the first time, but the second time in 1978, he lost the majority.
+The government was saved the first time, but the second time in 1978, he lost the majority.

 - However, Morarji Desai resigned before the vote.